satorusasozaki/TipIt/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
+Describe any challenges encountered while building the app.
-### Used struct and subscript operator to customize what to return when array[0] is executed.
+### Used struct and subscript operator to customize what to return when an item at a specified index of an array is about to return.

 ####Issue